hossein-zare/react-native-dropdown-picker/README.md

 #### Dropdown Overflow

-Adding borders to the component will separate or overflow elements. to solve this issue you just need to add `marginTop` to the `dropDownStyle` and specify the value which fits your component well.
+Adding borders to the component will separate elements or they will overflow. to solve this issue you just need to add `marginTop` to the `dropDownStyle` and specify the value which fits your component well.

 ```javascript
 dropDownStyle={{marginTop: 2}}